 Aging, genetics, and lifestyle all play a part in the way you look.
 No matter how well you take care of yourself, your body will continue to age.
 Clients often come to us looking to rejuvenate and redefine their body’s contour into one that’s more youthful, with a breast lift being one of the more common requests.
-If your sagging or misshapen breasts are bothering you, The Plastic & Cosmetic Center of South Texas in San Antonio, TX can help.
+If your sagging or misshapen breasts are bothering you, The Plastic and Cosmetic Center of South Texas in San Antonio, TX can help.

 The medical term for breast sagging is ptosis, and it’s something most women will experience at some point as their bodies age.
 The change is natural and gradual, but that doesn’t mean you have to sit there and let it happen.
 No one should have to feel bad about the way they look, and many patients pursue breast augmentation in San Antonio.